 5. Become Inspired

 Visual and Performing arts, music, and conversation can inspire us in many ways.
-At the August Wilson Cultural Center, your experiences can encourage you to invoke change in your community, your daily life or in your overall perspective.
+At the August Wilson African American Cultural Center, your experiences can encourage you to invoke change in your community, your daily life or in your overall perspective.
 You may also be inspired to be more creative, making art or music to tell the story of your own experiences.
 The impact of AWCC and it’s educational, historical, and artistic significance in Pittsburgh and the greater region carries inspiration that has the potential to spur local and global change.

 With so many impactful and unique performances, art exhibitions, and learning opportunities, the August Wilson Cultural Center offers opportunities and events in Pittsburgh where people can find inspiration.